PLANT-POWERED · PROTEIN-PACKED · DAILY

 5. Add a teaspoon of baking soda and cook until soft - about 30 minutes.

-6. Check occasionally to see if there's liquid left in the pot and add as needed.
+6. Check occasionally if there is liquid left in the pot and add water if necessary.

 7. Drain any remaining liquid from the pot.

 8. Add the chopped tomatoes, salt, paprika, garlic, lemon, and cilantro.
-Using a potato masher or fork, mash slightly just to combine the ingredients.
+Using a potato masher or a fork, lightly mash just to combine the ingredients.

-9. Place 2 tablespoons of brown rice and 2 tablespoons of the bean spread in the center of a whole wheat tortilla.
+9. Place 2 tablespoons of brown rice and 2 tablespoons of the bean mixture in the center of a whole-wheat tortilla.

-10. Fold the bottom part over, then the sides, and roll it up.
+10. Fold in the sides and roll it up tightly.

 Red bean burrito